m-abdelgawad/securing-a-business-network/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Resource that I found helpful during the developing of this project:
+Resources that I found helpful during the developing of this project:

 * [CIS-Controls-Version-7-1](https://www.cisecurity.org/controls/v7)